 A Rosetta stone for Yuchi language

-The Yuchi (Yuchee, Euchee, Uchean, Uchi, Zoyaha, Tsoyaha) translation of my love poem.
-This isolated amerindian language is practically extinct!
-There are not more than 4 or 5 speakers in Oklahoma.
-Will my poem be a new Rosetta stone?
+There are not more than 4 or 5 speakers in Oklahoma, she is certainly one of them.
+Will my poem be a new Rosetta stone for this language?

-Euchee language is possibly distantly related to the Sioux languages.
-Initially an independent tribe in central Tennessee, the Yuchis joined forces with the Muscogee Creeks in the early 19th century.
-Today, most live in northeast Oklahoma, near Sapulpa, Hectorsville and Bristow.
+Initially an independent tribe from central Tennessee, the Yuchis joined the Muscogee Creeks in the early 19th century.
+Today most live in northeast Oklahoma, near Sapulpa, Hectorsville and Bristow.

 Some history: At the beginning of colonization by the Europeans, the Yuchis (Uchee, Euchee), lived in the southeast of the United States, between: the west of the Carolinas, the east of Tennessee and the northern Georgia and Alabama.
 Many of them were moved in the 19th century, with their neighbors the Creek, to Oklahoma.

-Today the Euchee, (the children of the sun, around 2,000) have kept their traditions, which has enabled them to avoid a complete assimilation ... but its not sure that this small number, allied to the proudness of the Tsoyahas, will suffice to preserve all their differences and the richness of their culture.
+Today the Euchee (Yudjiha), "the children of the sun", around 2,000, have kept their traditions, which has enabled them to avoid a complete assimilation ... but its not sure that this small number, allied to the proudness of the Tsoyahas, will suffice to preserve all their differences and the richness of their culture.